Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Theory

-As shown by the factor graph in Fig. \ref{fig:factor_graph_qsm}, the distribution parameters are treated as random variables and jointly estimated with the susceptibility \cite{PE_GAMP17}.
-The variable nodes are represented by ``$\bigcirc$'' and contain random variables, the factor nodes are represented by ``$\blacksquare$'' and encodes probability distributions of the random variables.
-The messages about how the variable distributions are passed and discussed among the factor nodes until a consensus is reached.
-Detailed expressions of the messages and the posterior distributions can be found in \cite{PE_GAMP17}.
+As shown by the factor graph in Fig. \ref{fig:factor_graph_qsm}, the distribution parameters $\{\lambda,\boldsymbol\theta\}$ are treated as random variables and jointly recovered with the signals of interest $\{\vv, \boldsymbol\chi\}$ \cite{PE_GAMP17}.
+The variable nodes are represented by ``$\bigcirc$'' and contain random variables.
+The factor nodes are represented by ``$\blacksquare$'' and encode the probability distributions of random variables.
+The messages about the variable distributions are passed and discussed among the factor nodes until a consensus is reached.